mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_CERTINFO.md

 # HISTORY

-Schannel support added in 7.50.0. mbedTLS support added in 8.9.0.
+Schannel support added in 7.50.0.
+Secure Transport support added in 7.79.0. mbedTLS support added in 8.9.0.

 # %AVAILABILITY%